Jonathan Ayala: Personal life

 Ayala became interested in professional wrestling at a very early age.
 His grandfather used to attend the cards held by the World Wrestling Council (WWC), where he became a follower of Ray González.
 As a teenager, he was inspired by Germán Figueroa, beginning weight training at the age of 15.
 Three years later he began training to become a wrestler, with the help of his compadre, performer Luis Maldonado who would hitchhike him to the classes when he still did not own a car.
 Afterwards, Ayala joined the newly opened Savio Vega Wrestling Academy in Trujillo Alto, training there for almost a year.
 He would train two days per week, Mondays and Wednesdays.
 Despite suffering an ankle fracture that suspended his training for a period of three months, he continued forward and graduated.
 As part of his training, Ayala would visit the IWA cards in a non-active role.

 Ayala married his fiancée in 2016.
 After training at the Juncos amateur wrestling gym, Ayala made his debut on October 15, 2016, finishing second in the Puerto Rico Beach Wrestling Tournament.
 In 2019, he joined José Estrada Sr. to inaugurate the Humacao Professional Wrestling Academy, the first of its kind in that region of Puerto Rico.
-Besides support from a number of veterans, the institution was also supported by Hugo Savinovich who had taken up an sponsor role in Ayala's career.
+Besides support from a number of veterans, the institution was also supported by Hugo Savinovich who had taken up a sponsor role in Ayala's career.